You are here

-The technique used to analyse these results allows us to identify which trusts we can confidently say performed 'better' 'worse' or 'about the same' compared with most other trusts.
+The technique used to analyse these results allows us to identify which trusts we can confidently say performed 'better', 'worse' or 'about the same' when compared with other trusts.

-Each trust was also provided with a benchmark report which provides more detail about the labour and birth data on our NHS trust pages.
-You can view these benchmark reports on the NHS Surveys website, along with additional information for most trusts on their antenatal and postnatal results.
+Each trust was also provided with a benchmark report which provides more detail about the labour and birth data.
+You can view these reports on the NHS surveys website along with additional information for most trusts on their antenatal and postnatal results.

 Download the technical document below for detailed information on how we analysed the trust results.

 This report identifies those trusts where women experience care that is better, or worse than expected when we compare the survey results across trusts.